Dartmouth: The Sloping Deck Cafe - overmantel and ceiling

 (c)limit any liabilities in any way that is not permitted under applicable law; or

-2. The limitations and exclusions of liability set out elsewhere in these terms and conditions:
+(d)exclude any liabilities that may not be excluded under applicable law. - The limitations and exclusions of liability set out elsewhere in these terms and conditions:

-(a)govern all liabilities arising under these terms and conditions or relating to the subject matter of these terms and conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty.
+(a)govern all liabilities arising under these terms and conditions or relating to the subject matter of these terms and conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty. - To the extent that our website and the information and services on our website are provided free of charge, we will not be liable for any loss or damage of any nature.

-4. We will not be liable to you in respect of any losses arising out of any event or events beyond our reasonable control.
+- We will not be liable to you in respect of any losses arising out of any event or events beyond our reasonable control.

-5. We will not be liable to you in respect of any business losses, including (without limitation) loss of or damage to profits, income, revenue, use, production, anticipated savings, business, contracts, commercial opportunities or goodwill.
+- We will not be liable to you in respect of any business losses, including (without limitation) loss of or damage to profits, income, revenue, use, production, anticipated savings, business, contracts, commercial opportunities or goodwill.

-6. We will not be liable to you in respect of any loss or corruption of any data, database or software.
+- We will not be liable to you in respect of any loss or corruption of any data, database or software.

-7. We will not be liable to you in respect of any special, indirect or consequential loss or damage.
+- We will not be liable to you in respect of any special, indirect or consequential loss or damage.

-8. You accept that we have an interest in limiting the personal liability of our officers and employees and, having regard to that interest, you acknowledge that we are a limited liability entity; you agree that you will not bring any claim personally against our officers or employees in respect of any losses you suffer in connection with the website or these terms and conditions (this will not, of course, limit or exclude the liability of the limited liability entity itself for the acts and omissions of our officers and employees).
+- You accept that we have an interest in limiting the personal liability of our officers and employees and, having regard to that interest, you acknowledge that we are a limited liability entity; you agree that you will not bring any claim personally against our officers or employees in respect of any losses you suffer in connection with the website or these terms and conditions (this will not, of course, limit or exclude the liability of the limited liability entity itself for the acts and omissions of our officers and employees).

-13. Indemnity
+- Indemnity

-1. You hereby indemnify us, and undertake to keep us indemnified, against any and all losses, damages, costs, liabilities and expenses (including without limitation legal expenses and any amounts paid by us to a third party in settlement of a claim or dispute) incurred or suffered by us and arising directly or indirectly out of:
+- You hereby indemnify us, and undertake to keep us indemnified, against any and all losses, damages, costs, liabilities and expenses (including without limitation legal expenses and any amounts paid by us to a third party in settlement of a claim or dispute) incurred or suffered by us and arising directly or indirectly out of:

 (a)any breach by you of any provision of these terms and conditions; or